buepro/typo3-pizpalue_distribution-base/README.md

         --site-setup-type=site
     ```

-1. Adjust `composer.json`
+1. Review `composer.json`

+    1. Enable platform check

+        Depending on the hosting environment the platform check might be enabled:
+        ```
+        "platform-check": true,
+        ```

+    1. Select packages

         To have more control maintaining the site the composer configuration might be adjusted according the
         actual requirements.
 For this replace `"buepro/typo3-pizpalue-distribution": "^2.0.0"` with the required
         packages:
         ```
+        "buepro/typo3-bookmark-pages": "^2.0.1",
+        "buepro/typo3-container-elements": "^2.1.0",
+        "buepro/typo3-pizpalue": "^11.6.3",
+        "buepro/typo3-timelog": "^1.6.0",
+        "friendsoftypo3/tt-address": "^5.2.0",
+        "georgringer/eventnews": "^4.0.0",
+        "georgringer/news": "^8.5.0",
+        "svewap/ws-flexslider": "^1.5.14",
         "typo3/cms-recycler": "^10.4",
         "typo3/cms-indexed-search": "^10.4",
         "typo3/cms-lowlevel": "^10.4",
-    "typo3/cms-redirects": "^10.4",
+        "typo3/cms-redirects": "^10.4"
-    "buepro/typo3-pizpalue": "^11.4.1",
-    "buepro/typo3-container-elements": "^1.0.0",
-    "georgringer/news": "^8.5.0",
-    "georgringer/eventnews": "^4.0.0",
-    "friendsoftypo3/tt-address": "^5.2.0",
-    "svewap/ws-flexslider": "^1.5.14",
-    "buepro/typo3-timelog": "^1.6.0"
         ```
         > NOTE: Just add the needed packages.
 In many projects just `buepro/typo3-pizpalue` and
-    > `buepro/typo3-container-elements` are used.
+        `buepro/typo3-container-elements` are used.

+1. Finalize installation

     After modifying the composer configuration finalize the installation:
     ```
     composer finalize-installation